AnastasiaKarpenko/KotlinBasics/README.md

 Exceptions

 - Exceptions extend Throwable class
-- To pass a message to an exception, we nee to pass a message to a Throwable constructor that our exception class extends
+- To pass a message to an exception, we need to pass a message to a Throwable constructor that our exception class extends
 - In Kotlin in try-catch block can return an expression and a value, the block can be expression itself.
 - There are no checked exceptions.
 We don't need to declare them as a boilerplate code